Coronavirus digest: Infection gives immunity for several months | DW | 14.01.2021

 The study involved tens of thousands of healthcare workers in Britain who have been tested regularly since June.

-Germany's economy is expected to have contracted at a dramatic pace last year after the tough restrictions were imposed to combat a surge in the coronavirus cases unleashed an economic crisis.

-The Federal Statistical Office (Destatis) will announce the annual numbers on Thursday.
-Analysts forecast that Europe's biggest economy shrunk by 5.1% last year, after growing by 0.6% in 2019.
+Germany's economy contracted by 5%, according to figures from the country's Statistics Office.
+Analysts had forecast that Europe's biggest economy would shrink by 5.1% last year, after growing by 0.6% in 2019.

 Defense Minister Annegret Kramp-Karrenbauer offered up to 10,000 soldiers to carry out COVID-19 tests in care homes.